-In an increasingly interconnected world, countries need to have the capability to prevent, detect, and respond to health threats and emergencies that carry broad health consequences.
-Multisectoral commitment across relevant sectors such as human and animal health, agriculture, food safety, transport and logistics, development and civil protection is of key importance.
+Finland has a long track record of promoting global health security through cross-sectoral cooperation.
+In an increasingly interconnected world, all countries need to have the capability to prevent, detect, and respond to health threats and emergencies that carry broad health consequences.
+Multisectoral commitment across relevant sectors – such as human and animal health, agriculture, food safety, finance, transport and logistics, development and civil protection – is of key importance.

-Finland is an active advocate of global health security at various fora such as the Global Health Security Agenda (GHSA), which focuses on tackling cross-border bio and health security threats, and the JEE Alliance, a platform for facilitating multisectoral collaboration on health security capacity building and International Health Regulations (IHR 2005) implementation.
+In addition to participating in multilateral organisations such as WHO, Finland also participates in the Global Health Security Agenda (GHSA), which focuses on the prevention of cross-border bio and health security threats, and the JEE Alliance, which promotes the building of health security capacity to support the implementation of the International Health Regulations (IHR 2005).